At least 8 hurt in Chicago building collapse; "My bed shook almost like an earthquake"

 CBS 2's Steven Graves spoke to the mother of a victim who was inside the building and at first, she didn't know about the incident until his aunt called her with details.
 She says her son is OK.

-Two males were taken to Stroger Hospital.
-Fire Department spokesman Larry Merritt said three victims were in serious to critical condition, with the most seriously injured patient suffering "very traumatic burn injuries," and being treated at the burn unit at Loyola.
+She said she saw another man get blown across the street after walking up to the door of the building just as the explosion happened.

+Wims said she didn't smell any gas before the explosion.
+She said she still has a bad headache and body aches, and cuts and scrapes from flying glass and debris.
+She also has a gash on her head.

-The Fire Department had to bring in crews to shore up the building during a search of the building search, which remained underway as of 11:15 a.m.
-However, Ferman said officials believe everyone has gotten out of the building.
+The Fire Department had to bring in crews to shore up the building during a search of the building.
+A Fire Department spokesman said a final search of the building was completed, and everyone has gotten out of the building.

 Chicago Fire Department video posted on Twitter shows a large amount of debris on the street outside the building.
 Chopper 2 also spotted debris on the roof of a building across the street.